Fast Generation of RSA Keys using Smooth Integers: Conclusions

-In this research report we showcase the possible use of smooth integers for various cryptographic problems of substantial importance in modern world of decentralized ledgers.
+In this paper we showcase the possible use of smooth integers for various cryptographic problems of substantial importance in the world of decentralized ledgers.

 On a concrete level, we propose an algorithm for selecting shares of different communicating parties in a way that can significantly reduce the communication and computational cost of producing RSA keys.
+With the increase of the dynamic range, the savings provided by our algorithm decrease.
+But it is important to clarify that it does not slow the performance of the primality testing procedures, simply the elimination of the trial division phase is becoming less and less important as the size of the numbers to be tested for primality increase.
+This is due to the high computational cost of the modular exponentiations compared to the division by small constants.

-On a more abstract level, we showcase some unusually simple one-way functions that can be investigates either as a tool for creating a new public key cryptosystem, or as a hash function or as a cryptographic puzzle.
-The duality between the two discussed in the paper one-way functions (e.g. the product of two large primes is difficult to invert versus the sum of two large smooth numbers is difficult to invert) could be a subject of deep complexity theory research work.
+On a more abstract level, we showcase an unusually simple one-way function to be researched either as a tool for creating a new public-key cryptosystem, as a hash function, as a cryptographic puzzle.
+Or maybe something else?

+The example proposed in Table~\ref{tab:appendixa} is a representation of one of the factors of the RSA challenging number RSA-$512$.
+This is a $65$-decimal digit prime number ($p_{65}$) used to just showcase its representation as the sum of $5$-integers.
+This example demonstrates in a pictorial way the work of the greedy algorithm described in the sketch of proof of Theorem~\ref{th:representation} aimed at finding short smooth integer representations.
+After every single iteration of the greedy algorithm, the number of bits of the difference between the original number and the closest to it smooth integer is reduced in accordance to Theorem~\ref{th:tijdeman74}.

+We offer some brief numerical data with the same testing number ($p_{65}$) in the case $s=2,3,4,5$ and compare the findings with the conjecture that the complexity of the greedy algorithm aimed at finding the representation of a number $n$ as the sum of $s$-integer terminates after about $(\frac{2}{s}+o(1))\frac{\log n}{\log\log n}$ steps.
+We applied the same program used to find representations as the sum of 5-integers, in Table~\ref{tab:operations_cost}.